 cartoonist: Robert Crumb

-Text copyright Jonathan Zap, 2013 (ROUGH DRAFT)
+Text copyright Jonathan Zap, 2013

 Fools rush in (and joke about) where angels fear to tread.
-The ignorant make jokey and overconfident pronouncements about sex, like the malignant naricissism of gangsta’ rap lyrics telling us with testosterone infused psychopathic self-confidence what “bitches” are like.
+The ignorant make jokey and overconfident pronouncements about sex, like the malignant narcissism of gangsta’ rap lyrics telling us with testosterone-infused psychopathic self-confidence what “bitches” are like.
 The ignorant seem to know all about sex, while the wise tend to be awed by their vast ignorance of this potent part of our human core.
 The aware person may look out toward the horizon line of human conscious and wonder what governs our drive toward one kind of person and not another.
 For example, Emily Dickinson writes,

 The soul selects her own society,